 - Swimsuit Model

-Modeling Agencies in Nigeria in Need of Models
+Modeling Agencies in Nigeria that Need Models

 Below are the modeling agencies that need models in Nigeria.
 These are:

 - Box Models Agency – +234 (0) 8130290110

 - Pillars & Pride of Africa Model and Talent Management

 Steps to become a commercial model in Nigeria.